Great to have you with us, my friends, on Friday, live from the Southern Command in sunny South Florida.

 Now, let me build on the answer.

-I have always described the uh relationship that I have with all of you in the audience as almost being like a familial, a family relationship.
+I have always described the relationship that I have with all of you in the audience as almost being like a familial, a family relationship.

-And I convey that this sense of appreciation uh is obvious.
+This sense of appreciation is obvious.

 I have a lot of people.

-You can quit, or you could phone it in, you can take it easy.
+You could take it easy.

-Why do you why do you still get so intense?
+Why do you still get so intense?

 And that's because I do this for the audience.